What You Need to Know While Buying a Home

 - Buying for Long-Term – Take it for granted that you will stay in this house for at least 10 years, if not more.
 Most people who are found selling live in their homes for at least a decade.
 Others stay for the long haul.
 That is why buy a home you want to live in.
-A home which is ready to be equipped with space & features you need in the long run.
+A home that is ready to be equipped with space & features you need in the long run.

 - Buy for Improvement of Quality of Life – Your new home should be able to improve your life.
 You should not be speculating with your money.
 Buying a home is not just financial investment, but it is also a place where you would eat, sleep, host friends & raise children.
 Your life happens here.
-Regardless of how value of your property appreciates, you will be living in this home for many years to come.
-Therefore, your first priority should be to find a home which meets all your requirements & helps in building the type of life you want.
+Regardless of how the value of your property appreciates, you will be living in this home for many years to come.
+Therefore, your first priority should be to find a home that meets all your requirements & helps in building the type of life you want.

 - Focus on What Matters Most – Never get distracted by features you do not require.
 Just focus on what is essential to you.
-Find a home which you can afford & which fulfills your needs.
+Find a home that you can afford & which fulfills your needs.
 Shiny features can be distracting & break your budget.
 Normally nice features drive up the price, but if it fits in your budget, nothing like it.
 Make a list of your desired neighborhoods & basic needs.
-Stick to that & find a home which meets these requirements.
+Stick to that & find a home that meets these requirements.

 - Work on a Budget – Determine a budget & do not look for homes that do not fit in it.
 Setting a budget early is important, even before you start looking for homes.
 It is quite easy to go over the budget in today’s market since they are so competitive.
 Location is the most common culprit for urban buyers & there is nothing wrong with that.
 Be realistic & see what you are willing to compromise upon, home repairs, less square footage or a different neighborhood.

 - Down Payment – 20% down payment is normal, but if you cannot afford this, you could either lower the budget or consider a smaller down payment.
-However, high down payment in fact reduces your financial risk.
+However, high down payment, in fact, reduces your financial risk.
 Nobody wants to owe more money than the house is worth.